 The law can be used to file civil suits as well as criminal charges – and the lower standard of proof needed in civil court has made that an attractive alternative.
 In June, Eric Schneiderman, the New York state attorney general, sued Barclays, claiming the bank lied to customers in its marketing materials, masking the role of high-frequency traders in the operation of its dark pool.
 In 2012, Schneiderman sued Bank of New York Mellon Corp. over foreign-currency trading, saying it defrauded public pension funds of $2 billion.
-He’s also pursuing a case filed by his predecessor, Andrew Cuomo, against Ernst & Young, claiming the firm facilitated accounting fraud at Lehman Brothers.
+He’s also investigating whether Exxon lied to investors and consumers about what its own research showed about the effects of climate change.
 The Martin Act was also used by Manhattan District Attorney Cyrus Vance Jr. to charge the former chairman, chief financial officer and executive director of the bankrupt law firm Dewey & LeBoeuf with theft and fraud.
 Vance is also investigating whether the Port Authority of New York and New Jersey violated the act in financing the renovation of the Pulaski Skyway in New Jersey at the direction of Gov. Chris Christie.

 Supporters say the law provides needed deterrence to make Wall Street think twice about misleading investors.
 They argue that the Martin Act remains a valuable weapon against banks that have been battling federal prosecutors after the 2008 meltdown.
 Critics call the law a license to extract huge payments from companies to glorify politicians and help ambitious attorneys general win election to higher office.
 A nine-year-old case against Maurice “Hank” Greenberg, former chairman of American International Group, grinds on even after a judge has whittled it down.
-Schneiderman wants to bar Greenberg, who was 80 when the suit was filed, from the securities industry or serving on the board of a public company.
-But even as cases like Barclays renew debates over the law’s power, both sides agree that it’s been more successful for extracting fines or banning individuals than in sending executives to jail.
+But even as cases like Barclays and the investigation into Exxon renew debates over the law’s power, both sides agree that it’s been more successful for extracting fines or banning individuals than in sending executives to jail.

 The Reference Shelf